 How to Treat Constipation in Dogs

 When it comes to dog health, remember that your veterinarian is always the best source of information.
-However, if you notice mild constipation in your dog, you can try a few things at home first to give him some relief.
+If you notice mild constipation in your dog, though, you can try a few things at home first to give him some relief.

 Important note before proceeding: If your dog is straining to defecate, make sure he has not been having diarrhea.
 Urgency to continue defecating is common after dogs have diarrhea.
 Home methods for constipation will only make things worse if your dog is actually having diarrhea.